bansarinejad/Climate_change_AI_applications/data/datasheet.md

 Patv: Active power measured in kW

 The TurbID, Day and Tmstamp columns do not have any missing values.
 The rest of the columns have 49518 missing values each.
 The total number of rows is 4727520.

-turb_location.csv

-This dataframe contains locations of the turbines.
-It has three columns: TurbID, x, y.
-TurbID contains integers from 1 to 134, which are the unique ID's of the turbines. x and y columns contain locations.
-There are 134 rows in total and no missing data.